isaacsmead/flashcloud/README.txt

 6.  you can see uploaded images at: https://76.88.58.107/nextcloud
     user: cs646
     password: cs646test
+    the server (raspberry pi) is pretty slow and you'll get a security warning because it uses self-signed cert

 KNOWN ISSUES
 1. I need to add an event loop to check for connection/updates etc.  For now the only way a data